ezgihendrickx/ezgihendrickx/README.md

 ### Hi there :rainbow:

-Quote of the month: ...
-“Ever tried.
+Quote of the month: ```“Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.”
-Samuel Beckett
+Samuel Beckett ```

 Here are some ideas to get you started: